DanielT0/perficient-project/README.md

 The endpoints attached to it are the same as they are in local

+In addition, in the root folder you'll find a .postman_collection.json file, which contains POSTMAN templates to communicate with the API

+### Important commands

+Please, if you'll execute the app for the first time in local, don't forget to execute the npm i command to download the node_modules

 ### Config.env

 You must have env variables to run the app in local, this document will be provided personally as it has important data